+We implement these areas of learning by providing a safe, stimulating environment that allows children to discover, be challenged, consolidate, and achieve their very best whilst developing their resilience and independence.
 The teaching of these areas of learning is practical and playful with support and challenge from adults in class sessions, small group sessions and working with individuals.
 There is a combination of adult-led, teacher taught sessions as well as a wealth of stimulating continuous provision opportunities.
-Throughout all of these areas of learning and at the heart of the EYFS Curriculum are the “Characteristics of Effective Learning”.
+Throughout all these areas of learning and at the heart of the EYFS Curriculum are the “Characteristics of Effective Learning”.

 Project work presents many opportunities for the children at Frederick Bird Primary School.
 We ensure the children’s ideas are respected, their creativity is encouraged, their interests are fostered, whilst we ensure the skills they need to develop are met.
 It helps encourage children’s curiosity and engages them to think and create critically as the topic is relevant to them.

-The projects emerge from the question’s children ask and develop according to their particular interests.
+The projects emerge from the question’s children ask and develop according to their interests.

 It gives children the chance to practice problem solving and critical thinking.
 Children gain confidence in themselves and their abilities.

-Take a look at the example of the project work that Miss Phelan carried out with the children in September 2019.
+Take a look at the example of the project work that Miss Phelan carried out with the children.